lanigon/pool_analysis/README.md

 ## What We Learned

-- BSC/Base spreads exist but decay rapidly—typically ~10 seconds before arbitrage collapses the gap.
+- BSC/Base spreads exist but tend to decay within ~10 seconds unless multiple traders step in; many windowed spreads are never part of a dual-chain pair, yet any persistent spread still creates a short-lived group of actionable swaps.
-- Some wallets act like market makers, firing continuously when spreads appear; even with tiny tick impacts per trade, they maintain balanced signed volume as gaps emerge.
+- Some wallets behave like market makers, continuously responding to spread signals with nearly balanced signed volume and tiny tick impacts—these actors dominate the competitor/arb-sender leaderboards and produce most of the measurable volume.
-- Cross-chain match windows are rare (~2% of 10-second buckets), so most opportunities either disappear before both chains can trade or are too slim to cover gas.
-- Strict cross-chain groups with directional spreads are vanishingly rare: only three windows pass all filters in the log sample, yet they still produce ≈$2,100 in aggregate net profit with tight ETH volume symmetry.
+- Buffering `is_arb_trade` flows for 60s reveals 3,427 cross-chain matches, each recording both sides’ gas, volume, price, and timing.
+These pairs average ~$2.43 of net profit (≈$8.3k total), show tight price ranges near $2,985–2,986, and exhibit strong correlations between gas/volume (0.84) and gas/profit (0.65), highlighting how liquidity-heavy flows consume more gas yet also make more money.

 ## Why This Matters